 This simple Black Bean and Corn Salsa is packed with flavor, and thanks to the beans it also brings plant-based protein to the party.
-Made in just 15 minutes, this is the perfect appetizer, side dish, or double the recipe and serve it as a salad.
+Sweet corn, creamy black beans, spicy jalapeño, tangy tomatoes, and cooling cilantro come together for the perfect appetizer or side dish made in just 15 minutes.

 At any social gathering, I'm the one hovering around the appetizer station.
-Got a Vegetarian Cheese Board?
+Got a cheese board?
 I will crush that.
-Got hummus and veggies?
+Got veggies and dip?
 Consider it gone.
 Give me a bowl of salsa and I am one happy girl.
 Put beans in that salsa?
 Hoo baby, I am one happy Nutrition Lady.

-How to Make Black Bean and Corn Salsa
+Let's make Black Bean and Corn Salsa together!

 Guys, this recipe is soooooo easy to make.
 You'll find detailed instructions in the printable recipe card at the end of this post, but let's walk it through here step by step, with pictures.
 I recommend that you start by getting all of your chopping out of the way, and then things will come together super quickly.

 Add the diced red onion to the dressing to marinate while you're preparing the other ingredients.
-This will mellow it out a bit and ensure the salsa isn't overwhelmed by raw onion flavour.
+This will mellow it out a bit and ensure the salsa isn't overwhelmed by raw onion flavor.

 Note: If you're using fresh corn, you can also throw it on the grill whole and slice off the kernels once you've got a nice char on it.

-At this point, we recommend you keep the salsa in the refrigerator for an hour before serving to allow the flavours to develop.
+At this point, I recommend you keep the salsa in the refrigerator for an hour before serving to allow the flavors to develop.

 Tips for the Best Black Bean Salsa